Ringo on the train | SWFTA Collection @ The Box, Plymouth

 The Beatles' train visited Newton Abbot at least twice – a reporter from the Herald Express saw it on Thursday 5 – reporting that there had been no fans waiting when the train arrived.

-The following Monday, it was a very different story as a crowd of around 500 excited fans met the train on its arrival – this news footage (courtesy of Newton Abbot Museum) shows the scenes:
+The following Monday, it was a very different story as a crowd of around 500 excited fans met the train on its arrival – this news footage shows the scenes:

 Just four months after those filming days on the train, “A Hard Day’s Night” hit cinemas across Britain and the US.
 It was a great success as was the album of the same name which is one of the Beatles’ most iconic.